Envirometrix/PredictiveSoilMapping/index.md

 * Reimann, C., Filzmoser, P., Garrett, R., Dutter, R., (2008) [**Statistical Data Analysis Explained Applied Environmental Statistics with R**](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470987605).
 Wiley, Chichester, 337 pages.

 * Wilke, C.O., (2019) [**Fundamentals of Data Visualization**](https://serialmentor.com/dataviz/).
 O’Reilly, in press.

+* Wikle, C.K., Zammit-Mangion, A., and Cressie, N. (2019). [**Spatio-Temporal Statistics with R**](https://spacetimewithr.org).
+Chapman & Hall/CRC, Boca Raton, FL.

 For the most recent developments in the R-spatial community refer to https://r-spatial.github.io, the R-sig-geo mailing list and/or https://opengeohub.org.

 ## Contributions {-}

-This book is deigned to be constantly updated and contributions are always welcome (through pull requests, but also through adding new chapters) provided that some minimum requirements are met.
-To contribute a complete new chapter please contact the editors first.
+This book is designed to be constantly updated and contributions are always welcome (through pull requests, but also through adding new chapters) provided that some minimum requirements are met.
+To contribute a new chapter please contact the editors first.
 Some minimum requirements to contribute a chapter are:

 1. The data needs to be available for the majority of tutorials presented in a chapter.
 It is best if this is via some R package or web-source.
 2. A chapter should ideally focus on implementing some computing in R (it should be written as an R tutorial).